vikasreddy17/SIFApplicationDataSet/README.md

 In addition, two bar charts were created to highlight the top 5 most positively correlated variables and the top 5 negatively correlated variables.
 These charts are available on the head_correlation_bar_chart.png and tail_correlation_bar_chart.png files.
 The graphs can be more clearly viewed on the Jupyter Notebook file: Data_Analysis.ipynb.

 2. Splitting training and testing data from the test.csv file.

 80% of the data was placed into the training set (output_train_x.csv and output_train_y.csv) and the remaining 20% of the data was placed into a testing set (output_test_x.csv and output_test_y.csv).
+The training and testing sets were created using the train_test_split function in the sklearn Python library.
+The code corressponding to this functionality is the third block of code in the Data_Analysis.ipynb file.

+3.